Epping (NSW) - West

 Epping - West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Epping-West's educational attainment significantly exceeds national and state averages.
-58.6% of its residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Epping-West's educational attainment significantly exceeds broader benchmarks.
+58.6% of residents aged 15+ have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
 Bachelor degrees are the most common at 34.1%, followed by postgraduate qualifications (21.2%) and graduate diplomas (3.3%).
 Vocational pathways account for 17.4% of qualifications, with advanced diplomas at 9.5% and certificates at 7.9%.

 Educational participation is high, with 32.5% of residents currently enrolled in formal education.
 This includes 10.3% in primary, 8.2% in tertiary, and 8.0% in secondary education.
-The area's five schools have a combined enrollment of 1,953 students.
-Epping-West has significant socio-educational advantages and academic achievement, with an ICSEA score of 1116.
-It consists of three primary, one secondary, and one K-12 school.
-School places per 100 residents (9.9) are below the regional average (17.5), indicating some students may attend schools in adjacent areas.
+Epping-West's 5 schools have a combined enrollment of 1,953 students as of the most recent data.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1116).
+The educational mix includes 3 primary, 1 secondary, and 1 K-12 school.
+School places per 100 residents are 9.9, below the regional average of 17.5, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education